skriptble/reserve/CONFLICTS-HOURS.md

 ==============================
 In addition to ensuring that an item does not have a time conflict with another reservation, reservations will have hours to be bound by.
-The simplest system and default will assume that reservations can occur at any time on any date, essentially making the hours of operation for that item 24 hours per day 7 days a week.
+The simplest system will assume that reservations can occur at any time on any date, essentially making the hours of operation for that item 24 hours per day 7 days a week.